 There are a ton of things you can do to utilize the skin benefits of breast milk.
-You can make breast milk soap or breast milk lotion, or you can simply dab it on irritated skin.
+You can make breast milk soap or breast milk lotion, or you can simply dab it on the skin.

 Benefits of a Breast Milk Bath